orbeon/orbeon-forms-doc/form-runner/api/authentication.md

 In such cases, user is already authorized and authenticated (or may be anonymous) when accessing the page, and the user credentials are directly passed to the internal service call.
 In this case, the authorizer is not used at all.

-## Providing user credentials
+## Providing user information

 [SINCE Orbeon Forms 2022.1]

-Until Orbeon Forms 2021.1.x included, it was not possible to easily pass user credentials when calling service APIs.
+Until Orbeon Forms 2021.1.x included, it was not possible to easily pass user information when calling service APIs.
 It was only possible by using a workaround, such as deploying another instance of Orbeon Forms configured to use header-based authentication, separately from the rest of the application.
 In some cases, if you were using header-based authentication, this might work as well.

-With Orbeon Forms 2022.1, you can pass user credentials using Orbeon Forms HTTP headers:
+With Orbeon Forms 2022.1, you can pass user information using Orbeon Forms HTTP headers:

 - If using individual headers
     - `Orbeon-Username`